redlibrarian/redlibrarian.github.io/_posts/2019-03-28-statistics-general-intellect.markdown

 It seems clear, then, that the Bayesian revolution is precisely the site of a (class) struggle.
-On the one hand we have the prediction of the liberation of labour and human subjectivity predicted by both Cognitive Capitalism theorists *and* those at the forefront of machine learning, who feel that a rationalization of human decision-making and human action will result in a technological utopia.
+On the one hand we have the prediction of the liberation of labour and human subjectivity by both Cognitive Capitalism theorists *and* those at the forefront of machine learning, who feel that a rationalization of human decision-making and human action will result in a technological utopia.
 On the other hand, there is the prediction that